davidtauriello/us_municipal_cafr_taxonomy/README.md

 You can see previous advocacy of municipal CAFR XBRL from 2013 [here](http://tabbforum.com/opinions/the-case-for-muni-xbrl-bringing-municipal-financial-disclosure-into-the-21st-century) and 2015 [here](http://www.governing.com/gov-institute/voices/col-missing-information-municipal-bond-investors-need.html).

+_Update June 24, 2018: An alternate taxonomy developed by IRIS Business addressing the same scope has been added to the repository.
+IRIS Business reviewed multiple Florida CAFRs and used Data Point Modeling to build this taxonomy._

 For more information about this project, or to volunteer, please contact Marc Joffe at marc@municipalfinance.org.